bdaiinstitute/spot_ros2/README.md

 # Help

-If you encounter problems when using this repository, feel free to open an [issue](https://github.com/bdaiinstitute/spot_ros2/issues) or ask a question in the [discussions](https://github.com/bdaiinstitute/spot_ros2/discussions).
+If you encounter problems when using this repository, feel free to ask a question in the [discussions](https://github.com/bdaiinstitute/spot_ros2/discussions), or open an [issue](https://github.com/bdaiinstitute/spot_ros2/issues) describing the problem in context.

 ## Verify Package Versions
 If you encounter `ModuleNotFoundErrors` with `bosdyn` packages upon running the driver, it is likely that the necessary Boston Dynamics API packages did not get installed with `install_spot_ros2.sh`.
 To check this, you can run the following command.
 Note that all versions should be `4.1.0`.